AdobeDocs/commerce-operations.en/help/installation/prerequisites/security.md

 >[!NOTE]
 >
->Magento has no recommendation about using SELinux; you can use it for enhanced security if you wish.
-If you use SELinux, you must configure it properly or the Magento application will function unpredictably.
-If you choose to use SELinux, consult a resource like [the CentOS wiki](https://wiki.centos.org/HowTos/SELinux) to set up rules to enable communication.
+>Adobe has no recommendation about using SELinux; you can use it for enhanced security if you want.
+If you use SELinux, you must configure it properly or the Adobe Commerce and Magento Open Source can function unpredictably.
+If you choose to use SELinux, consult a resource like the [CentOS wiki](https://wiki.centos.org/HowTos/SELinux) to set up rules to enable communication.

-### Suggestion for installing the Magento software with Apache
+### Suggestion for installing with Apache

 If you choose to enable SELinux, you might have issues running the installer unless you change the *security context* of some directories as follows: